Greenwood Scouts: 1910 to 1912: Two Cotton States League championships

 Greenwood, Mississippi first hosted minor league baseball in 1910, when the Greenwood "Scouts" became members of the six-team, Class D level Cotton States League.
 The Cotton States League was reforming after not playing the 1909 season and the Greenwood team was added as a new franchise in the league.
 The Greenwood Scouts joined with the Hattiesburg Timberjacks, Jackson Tigers, Meridian White Ribbons, Vicksburg Hill Billies and Yazoo City Zoos teams in beginning Cotton States League play on May 2, 1910.
 In an era where team nicknames were often coined by local newspapers, the 1910 Greenwood team was also known as the "Chauffeurs."

 Before a Greenwood game in Jackson, Mississippi in July 1910, a former Cotton States umpire named Hunt was in Jackson.
 One week earlier, Hunt had been fired by the Cotton States League.
 Greenwood was in town for a game against the Jackson Tigers and public altercations involving Hunt and several Greenwood players occurred.
 According to reports, while on the corner of Mill and Capitol Streets, Hunt and Greenwood player Orth Collins (who later managed the team) encountered each other.
 Collins accused Hunt of betting on games that he had umpired.
 Hunt then punched Collins, knocking him down.
 Later, Hunt went to the Lemon Hotel, where the Greenwood players were gathering in the lobby.
 Greenwood catcher Jack Law and Hunt began fighting in the lobby when Hunt fell over a chair and fell to the floor, with Greenville's Ray Rolling, joining the fight while Law kicked Hunt in the eye.
 Other Greenville players, including Clyde Frakes, cornered Hunt, who began fight off each, knocking them to the floor with punches.
 Deputy Sheriff Sanders arrived on the scene and arrested Hunt and six Greenville players.
 Four players were quickly released, but Hunt, Rolling and Collins were jailed overnight before appearing in court the next day.
 The three were released from jail after paying court issued fines.

 In their first season of play, the Greenwood Scouts won the 1910 Cotton States League championship.
 In the final standings of the Cotton States League, Greenwood placed first in the six-team league, while playing the season under manager Woody Thornton.
-With a 71–36 record, Greenwood finished first, ending the season just 0.5 game ahead the second place Jackson Tigers (71–37) in final standings of the six-team league.
+With a 71–36 record, Greenwood finished first, ending the season just ½ game ahead the second place Jackson Tigers (71–37) in final standings of the six-team league.
 The Cotton states League did not have a playoff format in 1910.
 Greenwood pitcher Robert Lee Vernuelle led the Cotton States League with 24 wins.
 Greenwood manager Woody Thornton came to the team after playing the previous four seasons with the Mobile Sea Gulls of the Cotton States League and Southern Association.